Avivbens/shell-config/README.md

 ## CLI Usage

-Must be done BEFORE EACH running the CLI in a new terminal window
+Must be done BEFORE EACH running the CLI in a new terminal window!

 ```bash
 sudo shell-config --help